 You love your cedar roof, and with good reason.
 A cedar roof can give your home a warm, natural look that can be extremely pleasing to the eye.
-The right cedar roof can also enhance your home's curb appeal and may even increase your property value.
+The right cedar roof can enhance your home's curb appeal and increase your property value.
 Naturally, if you have a cedar roof, you want it to look great for as long as possible.

 What Is Cupping or Curling on Wood?

 Before diving into why your wood shingles curl and what to do about it, let's define a few important terms to avoid confusion.
 When discussing cedar roof wood shingles or shakes, you'll likely hear professionals use the words “cupping” and “curling.”
 Curling and cupping describe shingles or shakes warping or otherwise looking distorted, as opposed to the even, flat look your shingles typically have.
 Here's a detailed breakdown of what these two terms mean:

 Cupping: Cupping refers to wood shingles or shakes bent across their width.
 Cupping occurs when the wood absorbs moisture, swells, dries and contracts on top first due to exposure to the sun while the underside is still swollen.